Unlocking the Benefits

 Comparing Public to Private Drug Plans

-Canadians are well-served by private drug plans, which offer twice as many medicines and significantly faster access to new medicines compared to public drug plans.
-This helps ensure that plan members and their families receive the most appropriate treatment at the right time.
+Private drug plans give access to twice as many medicines as public plans and offer significantly faster access to new medicines.
+This ensures plan members and their families receive the right therapy at the right time.

 Access Delays

-For Canadians with public drug plan coverage, it takes two years, on average, for patients to get access to approved new medicines.
+Canadians relying on public plans wait an average of two years to access newly approved medicines.
 This is much slower than many comparable countries across the globe.
-In fact, Canada ranks last in the G7 in the time it takes for new medicines to reach patients on public drug plans.
+Canada currently ranks last in the G7 for time-to-access under public plans.

 Access Erosion